rjzaar/opencourse-project/README.md

 This is a fork of varbase-project which includes all the opencourse functionality.
 It can therefore be extended different ways.
 This is for all development work on the project itself.
 This means it can in incorporated into various different staging strategies.

 OPENCOURSE-PROJECT
 This is a particular staging strategy taking into account the new complexities (I'm looking at you composer and cmi) Drupal uses.
 While composer and cmi bring many advantages, they need to be managed properly so errors are properly dealt with and don't end up in production.
 These should be able to be automated for quicker error finding and prepartion for using tools like docker and travis.
-The opencourse-project provides a number of scripts that provides automated ways to move between stages dev, qa and prod and (still to be written) ways to revcover from mishaps.
+The opencourse-project provides a number of scripts that provides automated ways to move between stages dev, stg and prod and (still to be written) ways to revcover from mishaps.

 OCSITE
 Opencourse-project is written for its own development.
 Anyone wanting to build on it will need to fork it and have it setup as the upstream version.
 Opencourse-project is setup so all you have to do is fork it.
 There is then one set of changes for the gitignore so private and cmi are included in the standard gitignore.
 There is another gitignore for development which is used when working on opencourse-project itself.
 Database backup folders could also be included.
 Ocsite is your private site backup on github (or any git server?).